 The ability to accurately track the time someone spends on a task is a crucial feature that’s missing in both project management tools.
 This in turn limits their ability to help you accurately estimate the project delivery time.

 This is one of the areas in which the project management system, I’m Productive excels.
-Not only does I’m Productive has the aforementioned feature, it even comes with an AI that helps you accurately predict the project delivery time with the click of a button!
+Not only does I’m Productive have the aforementioned feature, it even comes with an AI that helps you accurately predict the project delivery time with the click of a button!

 Head over to their website to learn more.